Depth-2 Neural Networks Under a Data-Poisoning Attack: Introduction

+The existing studies of data-poisoning attacks on neural training have mostly focused on the classification setting.
+The major kinds of data-poisoning attacks on classifiers and attempts at defending against them can be grouped into three categories.
+Firstly, in backdoor attacks, the adversary injects strategically manipulated data \citep{gu2017badnets}.
+Defence mechanisms against backdoor attacks have been proposed in \citet{liu2018fine,tran2018spectral}.
+Secondly, in clean label attacks, the adversary does not modify the labels of the corrupted data \citep{shafahi2018poison,zhu2019transferable}.
+Thirdly, in label flip attacks, the adversary changes the labels of a constant fraction of the data \citep{biggio2011support,xiao2018feature,zhao2017efficient}.
+In the case of Massart noise, a robust half-space learning algorithm was analyzed in \citet{diakonikolas2019distribution}.
+For more general predictors, the idea of randomized smoothing \citep{cohen2019certified} has recently been extended and empirically shown to be capable of getting classifiers which are pointwise certifiably robust to label flip attacks \citep{rosenfeld2020certified}.

+Specifically for the setup of regression, to the best of our knowledge previous guarantees on achieving robustness against data-poisoning attacks have been limited to linear functions.
+Further, they have either considered corruptions that are limited to a small subset \citep{jagielski2018manipulating, xiao2018feature} of the input space or have made structural assumptions on the corruption.
+Despite the substantial progress with understanding robust linear regression \citep{xu2008robust,xu2015show,10.5555/2968826.2968855,10.5555/3042817.3043023, 10.1145/3128572.3140447, li2011compressed, Laska_exactsignal, nguyen2011exact}, the corresponding questions have remained open even for simple neural networks.

-To the best of our knowledge theoretical progress with understanding the limits of training of a neural network under either adversarial attacks on test data or training data, have been restricted to the kernel regime of deep-learning (i.e when the nets are asymptotically large).
-See \cite{gao2019convergence,li2020gradient}.
+Theoretical progress in understanding the limitations of training of a neural network under adversarial attacks on test data or training data has been restricted to deep kernel learning, which is associated with asymptotically large networks \citep{gao2019convergence,li2020gradient}.
+Developments along these lines have been made by \citet{pmlr-v139-wang21r}, where the performance of stochastic gradient descent (SGD) is theoretically established when using it to train asymptotically large neural networks to perform classification in the presence of data-poisoning attacks.

+Thus, it has been an open challenge to demonstrate an example of provably robust training when (a) the trained neural network is finite, (b) the training algorithm has the common structure of being iterative and stochastic, and (c) the training data is being adversarially attacked.